Samuel-DEVULDER/PictOric/README.md

 If you intend to use it in command-line, add the appropriate exes (`convert` and `luajit`) in your path or next to the lua script.

 *Notice*:
 * Windows exes are available in the tools/winb32 folder.
-Standalone `conver.exe`can also be found inside [that installer](https://imagemagick.org/download/binaries/ImageMagick-7.0.10-10-Q16-x64-static.exe).
+Standalone `convert.exe`can also be found inside [that installer](https://imagemagick.org/download/binaries/ImageMagick-7.0.10-10-Q16-x64-static.exe).
 * For other machine/platform, you'll have to manually compile the LuaJIT and ImageMagick projects sitting in the tools folder.

 ## Usage